 - Avoiding non-standard styles and providing too many clicks within the site.

-- Avoiding generic labels
+- Lastly, avoiding generic labels

 While generic labels such as ‘products’ ‘who we are’ or ‘services’ are typically used in websites, research shows people don’t’ really know what these generic labels contain.
 For most consumers, labels such as “Products,” “Services” “Solutions,” and “Resources,” sound interchangeable.
 Vague navigation labels translate to missed opportunities to create clarity and awareness around the brand and its offerings.
 If consumers cannot get what they want on a site, they will look for it at a competitor’s site.

-Responsive design refers to a website design that is aligned with all types of devices, including laptops, desktops, smartphones and other display devices, regardless of aspect ratios.
+Responsive design refers to a website design that is aligned with all types of devices, including laptops, desktops, smartphones, and other display devices, regardless of aspect ratios.
 (Aspect ratio refers to the ratio of width and height of the display device).
 With billions of mobile users across the world, creating mobile-friendly versions of websites is of paramount importance.
 A study showed that 70 percent of consumers will revisit a website if its design is optimized for mobile.
 A key web design principle is to ensure the site works not only for specific mobile brands but for every type of smartphone and device available in the market.
 The salient elements of a responsive web design are:

-- Optimized images, text size and content
+- Optimized images, text size, and content

 - Easy to click buttons on smaller screens